zeldaret/mm/CONTRIBUTING.md

 - When a PR is merged into master, it may conflict with your work.
 While your branch is private (in particular, not used for a PR), you can rebase, but when your branch is public/used for a PR always merge master instead of rebasing: it makes it much easier for people to understand what you changed since the last review.
 - We squash commits when merging, so your commit history does not have to be completely spotless.

-Throughout the PR process, you (the author) should update the row on [the Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) with the appropriate information as the decompilation process progresses.
+Throughout the PR process, you (the author) should update the rows on the appropriate Google Sheets with the appropriate information as the decompilation process progresses.